holi-java/kotlin-releases/README.md

 - Collections
   - [MutableList.fill()] extension
   - [MutableList.shuffle()] & [List.shuffled()]  extensions
   - [List.chunked()] and [List.windowed()] - extension functions to support partitioning collections into blocks of the given size and taking a window of the given size and moving it along the collection with the given step.

+- [Sequence.pairwise()] - extension to get all subsequent pairs in collection